Jumba/dispersy/docs/usage.rst

 message will be signed by multiple members.
 In this case the sequence number is claimed but may not be used (if the other members refuse to add their signature).
 This causes a missing sequence message.
-This in turn could be solved by creating a placeholder message, however, this is not currently, and my never be, implemented.
+This in turn could be solved by creating a placeholder message, however, this is not currently, and may never be, implemented.

 LastSyncDistribution
 """"""""""""""""""""